mgeitz/tbdchat/README.txt

    Smaller adjustments:

-      - [Server] Remove a user from active_users_list and their room list when they send a /exit
+      - [Server] Redo several lists structures to be lists of pointers to registers users nodes and solve all of our problems.

       - [Server] Send notification to all users in a room when another user leaves it

       - [Server] Hash stored passwords, hash input on compare

-      - [Server] Send a notification to all users in a room when another user disconnects entirely

       - [Client/Server] /logout command (remove from rooms/active users, set logged out, keep connection)

       - [Client/Server] /disconnect command (same as /exit but allows the client to /connect again)